 Contact vendor for price Trial: No Free Plan: Yes

-Trello — Best for: Viewing all tasks at once
+4. Trello — Good for managing many tasks at once

-Trello allows managers to build and manage workflows while also tracking their team’s task progress and deadlines.
+Setting deadlines is easy with Trello.
+This online agenda planner allows managers to build and manage workflows while also tracking their team’s progress.
 With the ability to view all tasks in a timeline view, amongst others, the visual aspect of planning team projects is one of Trello’s greatest strengths.

 Although it includes boards for individual planning, Trello is mainly built for teams, which means those looking for planner apps for personal use might want to consider other options.